U.S. Route 177: Oklahoma

 US-177 begins concurrent with State Highway 199 at the US-70 junction near Madill, Oklahoma.
 From this point, it heads northwest, serving as the southern terminus of State Highway 1 and the main street of Mannsville.
 The route turns northward in Dickson, where it splits from SH-199.
 East of Gene Autry, it is the eastern end of SH-53.
 US-177 then runs through the Chickasaw National Recreation Area and the town of Sulphur, where it has a brief concurrency with SH-7.
-On the north side of Sulphur lies a partial interchange with the Chickasaw Turnpike.
+On the north side of Sulphur lies an interchange with the Chickasaw Turnpike.

 US-177 continues north into western Garvin County, serving as the eastern terminus of SH-29 and crossing SH-19 in Stratford.
 The route then cuts across the narrow eastern tip of McClain County, where it begins concurrencies with both State Highway 59 and State Highway 3W.
 The three highways then cross the Canadian River into Pottawatomie County, where they meet SH-39 at a four-way stop in Asher.

 Near unincorporated Pearson, SH-59 splits off to the east.
 US-177/SH-3W continue north to Tecumseh, where they have an interchange with SH-9.
 At this interchange, US-270 joins the concurrency.
 The three highways run along the west side of Shawnee.
 At the Interstate 40 interchange, SH-3W reunites with SH-3E, and the unified SH-3 (along with US-270) follows I-40.
 US-177 continues northward alone.